James-Bartman/NetworkVisualization/README.md

-# StrategiesAnalysis
+# Network Visualization Tool in Python

-StrategiesAnalysis contains two main programs for generating network graphs of work strategies - one in MATLAB and one in Python.
-The Python program is under ongoing development.
+The NetworkVisualization repository contains a program designed for creating network visualizations in Python.
+The program is still under ongoing development.

 ## Getting Started